Concealment/Scrapper: 5.4 PvP Guide by Knin

-Curative Agent (Sly Surrender): Countermeasures grants Curative Agent, causing your next Kolto Probe (Slow-release Medpac) on a new target to immediately grant two stacks.
-Additionally, Countermeasures heals you for 1% of your maximum health every second for 10 seconds and Kolto Infusion (Kolto Pack) now initially restores 𝑥 health and then additionally restores 𝑦 health over 9 seconds.
+Countermeasures (Surrender) grants Curative Agent (Sly Surrender), causing your next Kolto Probe (Slow-release Medpac) on a new target to immediately grant two stacks.
+Additionally, Countermeasures (Surrender) heals you for 1% of your maximum health every second for 10 seconds and Kolto Infusion (Kolto Pack) now initially restores 𝑥 health and then additionally restores 𝑦 health over 9 seconds.

-Do not take.
-In most circumstances, this utility is useless for Concealment operatives.
+Not recommended.
+In most circumstances, this utility is useless to Concealment Operatives.

 Its usefulness is up for debate.
-As Revitalizers is a must-pick utility, you have a choice between this and Blow for Blow.
-If you find yourself unable to time Evasion to leverage its 150% reflect, take Augmented Shields instead.
-It helps mitigate burst and, when combined with Escape Plan, puts Shield Probe on a 25 second cooldown.
+As Revitalizers (Surprise Comeback) is a must-pick utility, you have a choice between this and Blow for Blow (Back at Ya).
+If you find yourself unable to time Evasion (Dodge) to leverage its 150% reflect, take Augmented Shields (Hotwired Defenses) instead.
+It helps mitigate burst and, when combined with Escape Plan (Smuggled Defenses), puts Shield Probe (Defense Screen) on a 25 second cooldown.

 I consider this a top-tier pick.
-It has the highest return percentage of any reflect in the game: a whopping 150%.
-That is, if you were to get hit by a 30k Heatseeker Missile with Evasion active, the attacker would receive 45k damage back.
+It has the highest return percentage of any reflect in the game at a whopping 150%.
+That is, if you were hit by Heatseeker Missiles (Demolition Round) for 30k damage with Evasion (Dodge) active, the attacker would receive 45k damage back.
 Note, however, that you still take the initial 30k damage.
-It’s a close call between this and Augmented Shields and ultimately comes down to personal preference.
+It’s a close call between this and Augmented Shields (Hotwired Defenses) and ultimately comes down to personal preference.

 Key Abilities and Passives